mcmwebsol/ard-esp-weather-clock/README.md

 Obtain an Open Weather Map API key at https://home.openweathermap.org/users/sign_up

+To display the temperature in Celsius instead of Fahrenheit change "units=imperial" to "units=metric" on line 513

 Tested with ESP8266 and MAX7219 4 8x8 Dot Matrix Module - LED

 Built with the Arduino IDE